 b) They are married/living with someone

 5) Catfish tend to tell outrageous lies maybe because they are online.
 They figure, why not lie big?
 Their lies are a dead give-a-way.
-For instance, a catfish will claim to be a model, work for a major tv show, have cancer, be in car crashes and be constantly traveling all over the world.
-Red flag here.
+For instance, a catfish will claim to be a model, work for a major tv show, have cancer, or a family member has recently died of cancer, be in car crashes or be constantly traveling all over the world.
+Red flag waving here.
 No one has all these things happening to them.

 Using this advice you can avoid the dreaded bottom-feeding catfish.

 UPDATE 1/17/2013: Notre Dame football player Manti Te’o recently admitted to being catfished by a “girlfriend” he “dated” for three years who claimed to be dying—and later died of leukemia.
 Turns out she never existed.

 Dating is when you actually go somewhere with somebody in person.
 You can’t date through instant messages, Facebook comments, web chats, on the phone or texts.